Heavy Duty Towing of the West

 Snow, ice, poor visibility, and driving result in troublesome incidents every winter.
 We have assisted with our fair share of winter recovery missions every season for over 8 years.
 We take everyone's safety seriously which is why we respond fast (but not driving too fast), set up road safety precautions, and execute recovery asap.

+Sometimes the conditions are so icy that many people slide into bad situations and need a tow but we do our best to serve everyone in need we can.
 Everyone driving in winter conditions, especially in the mountains, should be aware of what makes for good traction and how to safely navigate without slipping into trouble.
 Learn more by reading below.

 Heavy Duty Towing

 Heavy-duty towing (17,000 pounds or complicated recovery) is a critical service which very few companies are capable of.
 Using inadequate machinery beyond its limits can easily create bigger problems for everyone.
 No one wants further damages, expenses, and time stuck out on the roadside.
+We are one of the only tow truck fleets capable of maneuvering huge amounts of weight safely.
+This is often needed in the mountains when super duty winching and craning is the only way to pull a vehicle back on the road.

 We are the company that is called when trucks need a rescue.
 Be assured that we can handle any vehicle that you need towed.